Lexicon

 ORIGINAL

 The persistent party at the end of every delegation chain — the one who answers for what the agents did.
-Since agents are ephemeral and their commitments outlive them, someone must survive the agents to bear responsibility.
-That someone is the surviving principal: the human who deployed the configuration, set the parameters, and authorized the delegation.
-Receipts bridge the gap between the agent's brief existence and the principal's enduring accountability — they are fossils, compressed records of lives that coordinated at machine tempo and then vanished.
-Without them, orphan commitments are unattributable; with them, the chain of delegation can be traced back to the party who persists long enough to be found.
+Since agents are ephemeral and their commitments outlive them, someone must survive to bear responsibility.
+That someone is the surviving principal: the human who deployed the configuration, set the parameters, authorized the delegation.
+Receipts bridge the gap between the agent's brief existence and the principal's enduring accountability — fossils, compressed records of lives that coordinated at machine tempo and then vanished.
+Without them, orphan commitments are unattributable; with them, the chain of delegation can be traced to a party who persists long enough to be found.
 The surviving principal is Homo Arbiter in the delegation context: the slow variable, the thread of continuity spanning the ephemeral lives of processes deployed in human name.
-The concept establishes that accountability in the agentic economy does not require agents to be moral, persistent, or punishable — it requires only that the principal chain terminate in someone who outlives the agents and can answer for what they did.

 T